stcarrez/mat/README.md

   sudo apt-get install gnat gprbuild binutils-dev libiberty-dev libreadline-dev

-If you have installed Ada Utility Library and Ada Bfd Library on your system, you can configure and build by using:
+If you have not installed Ada Utility Library and Ada Bfd Library on your system, you can configure and build by using:

 ```
-  ./configure --enable-mat
+  ./configure --enable-ada-util --enable-ada-bfd
   make
 ```